How to Remove Scratches From Black Car Paint (With Pictures)

 For this job, good ol’ soap and water will do just fine, but not regular soap.
 In fact, using something like dish soap to clean your automobile would be a disaster, because these detergents tend to strip away oils or any protective layer that comes with your car’s coating.
 You’ll need something that’s specially formulated to clean your vehicle’s paint without damaging its chemical structure.

 This is where Torque Detail’s Decon Wash Pack comes in handy.
 The kit contains a mitt that you can use to wipe your car with, as well as an 8-ounce bottle of our specially formulated Decontamination Soap.
 Hose your car down first, then grab a bucket and mix the soap in with water (4 ounces for every 5 gallons).
 Use the wash mitt to scrub the grime off the surface with back-and-forth motions.
 Finally, hose the car down again to get rid of the suds.

-Decon Soap will return your car to its pristine state, getting rid of any filth as well as layers of old wax or ceramic shine that you may have applied in the past.
+Decon Soap will return your car to its pristine state, getting rid of any filth as well as layers of old wax or Ceramic Spray that you may have applied in the past.